walt-id/waltid-ssikit-docs/tutorials/my-first-vc.md

 docker run -p 7000-7004:7000-7004 -itv $(pwd)/data:/app/data waltid/ssikit serve -b 0.0.0.0
 ```

-This will create a folder called data in your current directory as storge for the VC, DIDs, Keys and other things which need to be stored in order to provide all the fuctionality.
+This will create a folder called data in your current directory as storage for the VC, DIDs, Keys and other things which need to be stored in order to provide all the functionality.
 {% endtab %}

 {% tab title="Local" %}

 1. Clone the project

 ```